cnizzardini/cakephp-swagger-bake/README.md

     - Writeable properties `#/x-swagger-bake/components/schemas/Entity-Write`
     - Readable properties `#/x-swagger-bake/components/schemas/Entity-Read`
 - Entity Attributes:
+  - Reads descriptions from `@property` doc block tags.
-  - Hidden attributes will not be visible
+  - Hidden attributes will not be visible.
   - Primary Keys will be set to read only by default.
   - DateTime fields named `created` and `modified` are automatically set to read only per Cake convention.
 - CRUD Responses